tobyzerner/json-api-server/docs/context.md

     // The endpoint handling the request
     public ?EndpointInterface $endpoint = null;

+    // The query being constructed by the Index endpoint public ?object $query = null;

     // The serializer instance
     public ?Serializer $serializer = null;